-37. Fair values
+38. Fair values

-The fair value of the investments in securities quoted on the Cyprus Stock Exchange is disclosed in note 19.
-The fair value of investment property is disclosed in note 14.
+The fair value of the investments in securities quoted on the Cyprus Stock Exchange is disclosed in note 20.
+The fair value of investment property is disclosed in note 15.
 The fair values of the other monetary assets and liabilities are approximately the same as their book values.

-38. Events after the reporting period
+39. Events after the reporting period

-There were no material events after the reporting period, which affect the financial statements as at 31 December 2017.
+There were no material events after the reporting period, until the date of the signing of the financial statements which affect the financial statements as at 31 December 2018.